2018 SHITBOX RALLY TERMS AND CONDITIONS

 - The Shitbox Rally is not a race or a competition.
 Participants must not compete in any manner with other Participants.
 Participants must not place any bets in relation to the Shitbox Rally.
 Participants must drive lawfully, safely and with proper courtesy to all other Participants and members of the public.

-- Participants must be over 18 years of age on 27th May 2017 and hold a current driver’s licence in order to participate in the Shitbox Rally.
+- Participants must be over 18 years of age on 19th May 2018 and hold a full current driver’s licence in order to participate in the Shitbox Rally.

 - To enter the Shitbox Rally (Entry) each team must: